Kong/kong-workshop/lessons/04-lesson-mesh.md

 _Note: This lesson is designed to be run by a single persion because this policy will affect the whole mesh.
 If you are working ahead, please stop here._

+In order to run this demo, you will need to have access to an API debugging tool like [Insomnia](http://insomnia.rest) or Postman.

 #### Examine policy
 ```
 cat opa.yaml